ChrisCalix/rick_and_morty/README.md

 # rick_and_morty

 SwiftUI application with MVVM binding, TDD.
+Builded with XCode Version 14.0.1 (14A400)